-Binary Weighted Resistor DAC consists of an inverting amplifier op-amp and a string of weighted resistors to distinguish each bit starting from LSB to MSB position.
+In this tutorial, we will discuss the workings of a binary-weighted resistor DAC.
+It consists of an inverting amplifier op-amp and a string of weighted resistors to distinguish each bit starting from the LSB to the MSB position.
 Each resistor represents a digital bit to be converted into analog form.

-The maximum information in the digital real world is in analog form.
-For example, getting data from sensors, audio applications, multimedia, everything is an analog form.
-Therefore, we use DAC and ADC to convert data from one form to another.
-We digitize these signals for fast computing which saves us time and can process complex data in a few microseconds.
-But the real world is unable to understand these combinations of binary bits and needs to be converted back into analog information with the help of DAC.
+The maximum amount of information in the real world is in analog form.
+For example, data from sensors, audio applications, and multimedia are all in analog form.
+Therefore, we use DAC and ADC to convert data from one form to another, and we digitize these signals for fast computing, which saves us time and allows us to process complex data in a few microseconds.
+But the real world is unable to understand these combinations of binary bits, which is why we need to convert them back into analog information with the help of a DAC.

 What is a DAC?

-A DAC is an electronic circuit that takes in digital data as input and transforms it into an output analog signal.
-It is actually the output voltage proportional to the binary code given at DAC input and then used to drive various circuits.
-They have vast applications but let us take a simple example of an audio system to showcase its importance.
+A DAC is an electronic circuit that takes in digital data as input and transforms it into an analog output signal.
+It is actually the output voltage proportional to the binary code given at the DAC input and then used to drive various circuits.
+They have vast applications, but let us take a simple example of an audio system to showcase their importance.

-There are different types of DACs implemented with a special technique to generate analog output but this post will overview Binary Weighted Resistor digital to analog converter.
+There are different types of DACs implemented with a special technique to generate analog output, but this post will overview the binary weighted resistor DAC.

 Binary Weighted Resistor DAC

 It is the type of DAC that transforms a particular binary code into an equivalent analog signal.
-If the binary code given at the input terminal is altered continuously, the output will change as well.
-This type consists of weighted resistors whose values are kept as the multiples of two and an inverted summing operational amplifier which results in an output signal with 180 degrees phase shift.
-The reference voltage is either generated internally or is provided to the DAC converter to decide the maximum output voltage of the converter.
+Thus, if the binary code given at the input terminal is altered continuously, the output will change as well.
+So, this type consists of weighted resistors whose values are kept as multiples of two and an inverted summing operational amplifier, which results in an output signal with a 180-degree phase shift.
+The reference voltage is either generated internally or provided to the DAC converter to determine the maximum output voltage of the converter.

 Before discussing the transfer function of the binary-weighted resistor DAC, we should be familiar with resolution and full-scale output voltage.